ARM-software/arm-trusted-firmware/docs/plat/arm/arm-build-options.rst

    management operations and for SCP RAM Firmware transfer.
 If this option is set to 1, then SCMI/SDS drivers will be used.
 Default is 0.

- - ``CSS_SGI_CHIP_COUNT``: Configures the number of chips on a SGI/RD platform which supports multi-chip operation.
-If ``CSS_SGI_CHIP_COUNT`` is set to any valid value greater than 1, the platform code performs required configuration to support multi-chip operation.

-- ``CSS_SGI_PLATFORM_VARIANT``: Selects the variant of a SGI/RD platform.
-A particular SGI/RD platform may have multiple variants which may differ in core count, cluster count or other peripherals.
-This build option is used to select the appropriate platform variant for the build.
-The range of valid values is platform specific.

 - ``CSS_SYSTEM_GRACEFUL_RESET``: Build option to enable graceful powerdown of CPU core on reset.
 This build option can be used on CSS platforms that require all the CPUs to execute the CPU specific power down sequence to